coronalabs/corona-docs/markdown/guide/distribution/buildSettings/index.markdown

 <div class="guide-notebox-imp">
 <div class="notebox-title-imp">Important</div>

 Google has changed how Android icons are managed with Android 8 and later, using Adaptive Icons.
-Starting with Corona Daily Build 2019.3504 and later, icons are now handled using the `AndroidResources` folder.
+Starting with daily build 2019.3504 and later, icons are now handled using the `AndroidResources` folder.
 See our guide on [Adaptive Icons][guide.distribution.androidResources] for more information.

 </div>